South Turramurra: Community

 The strong community support for the anti-freeway campaigners resulted in the protection of the bushland at the foot of the suburb of South Turramurra as part of the Lane Cove River National Park.
 Many different and diverse action groups were formed (and still remain) in order to effectively lobby government.
 The environmental community group STEP Inc, which was formed in South Turramurra in 1978 has grown to be a powerful force for the environment in northern Sydney.

 1st Turramurra Scout Group is a Scout Group, with active programs for boys and girls aged from 8–11 Cub Scouts, 11–15 Scouts through to young men and women 15–17 Venturer Scouts and 18–25 Rovers.

-Turramurra and Kissing Point Rover Scout Crews, both based on the south side of Turramurra, are active groups of young people aged 18~25, who are into a wide range of outdoor, social and community service activities.
+Turramurra and Kissing Point Rover Scout Units, both based on the south side of Turramurra, are active groups of young people aged 18~25, who are into a wide range of outdoor, social and community service activities.

-There are also a number of Churches and various religious temples in South Turramurra, some having youth groups for children aged 5–18 years old.
+There are also a number of churches and various religious temples in South Turramurra, some having youth groups for children aged 5–18 years old.